anshgautam-github/OOPS/README.md

 # OOPS

-What are some other programming paradigms other than OOPs?
+# Programming Paradigms & Java Interview Concepts

+## What Are Some Other Programming Paradigms Other Than OOPs?

-Programming paradigms refers to the method of classification of programming languages based on their features.
+Programming paradigms refer to the method of classification of programming languages based on their features.
 There are mainly two types of Programming Paradigms:

-Imperative Programming Paradigm
+### 1. Imperative Programming Paradigm
-Declarative Programming Paradigm
-Now, these paradigms can be further classified based:

-1. Imperative Programming Paradigm: Imperative programming focuses on HOW to execute program logic and defines control flow as statements that change a program state.
+Imperative programming focuses on **HOW** to execute program logic and defines control flow as statements that change a program state.
 This can be further classified as:

+- **a) Procedural Programming Paradigm:**
-a) Procedural Programming Paradigm: Procedural programming specifies the steps a program must take to reach the desired state, usually read in order from top to bottom.
+  Procedural programming specifies the steps a program must take to reach the desired state, usually read in order from top to bottom.

+- **b) Object-Oriented Programming (OOP):**
-b) Object-Oriented Programming or OOP: Object-oriented programming (OOP) organizes programs as objects, that contain some data and have some behavior.
+  Object-oriented programming (OOP) organizes programs as objects that contain some data and have some behavior.

+- **c) Parallel Programming:**
-c) Parallel Programming: Parallel programming paradigm breaks a task into subtasks and focuses on executing them simultaneously at the same time.
+  Parallel programming paradigm breaks a task into subtasks and focuses on executing them simultaneously at the same time.

+---

-2. Declarative Programming Paradigm: Declarative programming focuses on WHAT to execute and defines program logic, but not a detailed control flow.
+### 2. Declarative Programming Paradigm
+Declarative programming focuses on **WHAT** to execute and defines program logic, but not a detailed control flow.
 Declarative paradigm can be further classified into:

+- **a) Logical Programming Paradigm:**
-a) Logical Programming Paradigm: Logical programming paradigm is based on formal logic, which refers to a set of sentences expressing facts and rules about how to solve a problem
+  Logical programming paradigm is based on formal logic, which refers to a set of sentences expressing facts and rules about how to solve a problem.

+- **b) Functional Programming Paradigm:**
-b) Functional Programming Paradigm: Functional programming is a programming paradigm where programs are constructed by applying and composing functions.
+  Functional programming is a programming paradigm where programs are constructed by applying and composing functions.

+- **c) Database Programming Paradigm:**
-c) Database Programming Paradigm: Database programming model is used to manage data and information structured as fields, records, and files.
+  Database programming model is used to manage data and information structured as fields, records, and files.

-How much memory does a class occupy?
+---

+## How Much Memory Does a Class Occupy?

 Classes do not consume any memory.
 They are just a blueprint based on which objects are created.
 Now when objects are created, they actually initialize the class members and methods and therefore consume memory.

+---

-What Is The Use Of System Class In Java?
+## What Is The Use Of System Class In Java?

-Answer: This question is among the most common Java interview questions for freshers.
 Java System class is one of the core classes.
-One of the easiest ways to log information for debugging is System.out.print() method.
-System class is final so we can’t subclass and override its behavior through inheritance.
+One of the easiest ways to log information for debugging is using the `System.out.print()` method.
+System class is **final**, so we can’t subclass and override its behavior through inheritance.

+---

-What Is The Difference Between A Constructor And A Method In Java?
+## What Is The Difference Between A Constructor And A Method In Java?

-Answer:  A constructor is a special method that is used to create and initialize an object of a class.
+A constructor is a special method that is used to create and initialize an object of a class.
 A method is a block of code that can be called multiple times within a class.

+---

-What Is A Lambda Expression In Java?
+## What Is A Lambda Expression In Java?

 A lambda expression in Java is a concise way to represent a block of code that can be passed around, like an object, and executed later.
 It provides a way to create anonymous functions, which can be used to implement functional interfaces, often replacing anonymous classes.

+---

-Which Class Is A Superclass Of All Classes?
+## Which Class Is A Superclass Of All Classes?

-Answer: Java.lang.The object is the root class for all the java classes and we don’t need to extend it.
-Every other java classes fall back under the object.
-All the different non-primitive types including arrays are inherited directly or indirectly from this class.
+`java.lang.Object` is the root class for all Java classes and we don’t need to extend it explicitly.
+Every other Java class falls back under the Object class.
+All non-primitive types including arrays inherit directly or indirectly from this class.

+---

- Are there any limitations of Inheritance?
+## Are There Any Limitations of Inheritance?

-Yes, with more powers comes more complications.
-Inheritance is a very powerful feature in OOPs, but it has some limitations too.
-Inheritance needs more time to process, as it needs to navigate through multiple classes for its implementation.
-Also, the classes involved in Inheritance - the base class and the child class, are very tightly coupled together.
-So if one needs to make some changes, they might need to do nested changes in both classes.
-Inheritance might be complex for implementation, as well.
-So if not correctly implemented, this might lead to unexpected errors or incorrect outputs.
+Yes, with more powers come more complications.
+Inheritance is a very powerful feature in OOPs, but it has some limitations too:

+- Inheritance needs more time to process, as it needs to navigate through multiple classes for implementation.
+- The involved classes (base and child) are **tightly coupled**.
+  So if one needs to make some changes, they might need to update both classes.
+- Inheritance might be **complex to implement**, and if not done correctly, this might lead to unexpected errors or incorrect outputs.

+---

-What are the various types of inheritance?
+## What Are the Various Types of Inheritance?

 The various types of inheritance include:

-Single inheritance
+- Single inheritance
-Multiple inheritances
+- Multiple inheritance
-Multi-level inheritance
+- Multi-level inheritance
-Hierarchical inheritance
+- Hierarchical inheritance
-Hybrid inheritance
+- Hybrid inheritance

 What is meant by static polymorphism?